philippart/epbf-adventures/README.md

 ## Sample programs and tooling

 A short survey and testing of the available developer toolchains can be found in [toolchain.md](docs/toolchain.md).

+Sample programs can be found under the `src` directory.